Skip to content

 The process function goes beyond raw syntax trees.
 It runs tree-sitter queries against the parsed AST to extract structured information useful for code analysis, search, documentation, and LLM ingestion.

 All intelligence extraction is opt-in via ProcessConfig.
-Enable only what you need:
+Enable what you need:

 from tree_sitter_language_pack import ProcessConfig